Tips for Success

 - Ask for help.
 Seniors will be at tryouts to answer any questions and help you along the way.
 Coach Regele will also be more than willing to give you pointers and advice at the clinics.

 - Prepare for your interview.
 See below for questions and details.

 - Have fun!

 Interviews will be conducted on the second day of clinic.
-All potential cheerleaders will answer the three Mandatory Questions and two Optional Questions of your choosing.
+All potential cheerleaders will answer three of the questions below.
 The interview score will be based on: